Skip to main content

 A log of poor sleep, increased anxiety, and low energy across a month is a data-driven narrative of potential hypothalamic-pituitary-adrenal (HPA) axis dysregulation.
 A record of irregular cycles or changing PMS symptoms offers a window into the fluctuations of the hypothalamic-pituitary-gonadal (HPG) axis.

 When this information is aggregated, it forms a startlingly precise picture of your metabolic and hormonal health.
-The most effective way to begin minimizing your is to recognize the clinical value of the information you are providing.
+The most effective way to begin minimizing your data sharing is to recognize the clinical value of the information you are providing.
 This recognition shifts the dynamic from passive participation to active, informed consent.
 You begin to see your data not as inert numbers, but as the sensitive, valuable biological intelligence that it is.

 What Is Your Digital Biological Footprint?